TScheffler/tscheffler.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my papers on <u><a href="http://scholar.google.de/citations?user=E-br2oUAAAAJ">my Google Scholar profile</a>.</u> I am happy to share preprints of any papers you can't find here, please send me an email.
+You can also find my papers on <a href="http://scholar.google.de/citations?user=E-br2oUAAAAJ">my Google Scholar profile</a>.
+I am happy to share preprints of any papers you can't find here, please send me an email.

 <p>